Seema Verma: Trump administration

-Politico reported that Verma clashed with HHS Secretary Alex Azar over which plans would replace Obamacare, who would get credit for those efforts, and Verma's attempts to accompany the President on Air Force One instead of Azar.
+During her tenure, Verma had a contentious relationship with Alex Azar, the HHS Secretary.
+The two reportedly clashed over which policies would replace Obamacare and who would get credit for those initiatives.
 Verma accused Azar of sex discrimination; an inquiry by a former Trump HHS official, Heather Flick, concluded that Azar had not discriminated.
-It was not the first clash Verma had with high-level officials.
 Flick's inquiry reportedly said Verma had discussed with a lawyer a possible hostile work environment claim against then-HHS Secretary Tom Price; Verma denied she had done this.

-The clashes extended to co-workers at CMS, as Verma was cited by her first Chief of Staff in an HHS investigative report as being "insecure" and someone who "lashes out" at subordinates.
+The clashes extended to co-workers at CMS.
 Verma quickly assigned her next Chief of Staff to Baltimore, "shutting him out" of her inner circle in Washington.
 Verma ultimately cycled through 5 Chiefs of Staff and 5 Medicaid directors during her term.
 Modern Healthcare reported that Verma's subordinate and former Medicaid director abruptly quit the agency after a disagreement "erupted" between them.
-This led Verma to ban the Modern Healthcare reporter from future media calls with CMS.
+Afterwards, the reporter of the Modern Healthcare article stated that he was threatened with a ban from press calls.
 The president of the Association of Health Care Journalists condemned this action as "bullying" and commented that "Verma seems to think she can bury inconvenient facts by threatening reporters with blacklisting."

 On March 2, 2020, the office of Vice President Mike Pence announced Verma's addition to the White House Coronavirus Task Force.
+As a part of the taskforce, Verma introduced temporary waivers and regulatory flexibilities for hospitals and healthcare providers.

-In the weeks leading up to the 2020 election, she pushed Medicare career civil servant officials to finalize a plan to issue $200 cards before the November 3 election, branded with Trump's name, for Medicare recipients to use on drugs.
+In the weeks leading up to the 2020 election, she pushed Medicare career civil servant officials to finalize a plan to issue $200 prescription drug discount cards to Medicaid beneficiaries before the November 3 election, branded with Trump's name.
 The taxpayer-funded plan was estimated to cost $7.9 billion and draw from Medicare's trust fund.

-One of the priorities during her tenure as CMS administrator was to make it possible for states to implement work requirements for Medicaid.
-The Biden administration sought to reverse those moves.
-She submitted her resignation from the Trump Administration 7 days after the 2021 United States Capitol insurrection.
+She submitted her resignation a few days ahead of the swearing in of Joe Biden as President of the United States.